The Perfect Investment Portfolio for 70-Year-Olds: Secure Your Retirement

 Tax-efficient withdrawal strategies

-The traditional approach—withdraw from taxable accounts first, then tax-deferred, then Roth—often causes a sudden tax spike.
-Instead, withdraw proportionally from each account type.
-This smooths out your tax bill and can cut lifetime taxes by over 40%.
+The traditional order (drain taxable accounts first, then tax-deferred, then Roth) often triggers a sudden tax spike.
+Withdraw proportionally from each account type instead.
+That smooths out your tax bill and can cut lifetime taxes by over 40%.

 Roth conversions and QCDs

-Starting at 70½, you can transfer money directly from your IRA to qualified charities.
+Starting at age 70 1/2, you can move money straight from your IRA to a qualified charity.
 This approach:

 - Counts toward your RMD if you're 73 or older